connectomicslab/connectomemapper3/paper/paper.md

   such multi-modal MR datasets are being gathered at an unprecedented rate.
 The size and organization of these datasets as well as the increasing complexity of the processing pipelines to analyze them present important challenges for scalable computing, data sharing, reliability, reproducibility and transparency of the analysis.
-While reliability in human brain connectomics concerns the consistency and accuracy of connectome estimation for the discrimination of individuals, reproducibility concerns steps towards 1) increasing the transparency of data analysis, by sharing data, code, computing environment, pipeline configuration files, and recording data and workflow provenance, and 2) minimizing numerical variability when the pipeline is executed on different operating systems.

-The last ten years have witnessed a trend towards the adoption by the community of open research practices, which promotes ``open data`` and ``open method``, to address these challenges.
+The last ten years have indeed witnessed a trend towards the adoption by the community of open research practices, which promotes `open data` and `open method`, to address these challenges.
 This has led to the elaboration of the principles of open and reproducible research for neuroimaging using Magnetic Resonance Imaging (MRI) [@Nichols:2017] and to recommendation of standard practices for sharing code and programs [@EglenTowardNeuroscience:2017].